TusharJoy/Snake-And-Ladder/README.md

 # Snake-And-Ladder
-this is a snake Ladder game created by Swing java
+This is a snake Ladder game created by Swing java